 If this category is not applicable for this technology, please select 'Yes'.

-Your technology is going to solve a problem but do you know how?
+this technology is going to solve a problem but do you know how?
 Can you explain what characteristics lead to the solution of the problem?
 Are you sure it is going to work?
 Why?
 Are you sure it really works?
 How do you know?
 Did you test it?
 Is it grounded in theory?
 How are you going to evaluate the outcomes?

 Describe the impact of this innovative technology on daily lives of people, on the short term and on the long term.
-Discuss how the innovation, in a broader sense than solely the problem at hand, impacts human values and society.
+Discuss how the innovation, in a broader sense than solely the problem at hand, impacts society.
 Does the technology comply with your personal and/or professional values?
 Does it create a society you want to live in?
 A lot of professions have their own set of values like codes of conducts and ethical guidelines.
 Did you check?
-Does your technology comply?
+Does this technology comply?
 And how about your own set of values?
 Does the technology comply with what you think is right?

 If you think about the real problem this technology is going to solve.
 If you think about the ability of this technology to solve the real problem.
 If you think about possible negative effects and will this technology contribute to a world you want to live in.
 If you think about all that, what improvements would you make?

 The answers on questions 1-5 help you to gain insight in the impact of this technology on society.
 This question (nr 6) is intended to make you think about improvements.
 What improvements would you (want to) make to this technology, because of the answers to questions 1-5?

 (This question is part of the Improvement Scan)